 Becca is a native Lexingtonian, a graduate of the MSTC program at Dunbar, with a Bachelors of Science from MIT.
 She was a classroom science teacher for 7 years before moving into the nonprofit sector.
 She worked as the Education Director at Seedleaf before Founding FoodChain in 2011.
 She is married to her high school sweetheart and is the mother of twins.

 Leandra Forman has been at FoodChain since May of 2015.
-For the first two years she worked as the farm manager, however she is currently launching the Processing Kitchen and Food Sector Job Training Program.
+For the first two years she worked as the farm manager, however she transitioned to overseeing the Processing Kitchen and Food Sector Job Training Program in 2017.
+Since the pandemic shut down began in March of 2020, she has coordinated with restaurant partners, farmers, food pantries, and meal recipients.
 As the daughter of a chef, she grew up speaking the language of food and is so excited to share that with others!
 She is a graduate of Berea College and a Kentucky native, who can usually be seen cycling every street of downtown Lexington.